 - 1. The building above the horizontal assembly is not required to be of Type I construction. - 2.
 The enclosure connects fewer than four stories; and - 3.
-The enclosure opening protectives above the horizontal assembly have a fire protection rating of not less than 1 hour. - 7.
-Interior exit stairways located within the Type IVA, IVB, or IVC building are permitted to be of combustible materials where enclosed by 3-hour fire-resistance-rated construction with opening protectives in accordance with Section 716. - 8.
-The building or buildings above the horizontal assembly shall be permitted to have Group R-1 or R-2 occupancies. - 9.
-The building below the horizontal assembly shall be permitted to be any occupancy allowed by this code except Group H. - 10.
-The maximum building height in feet (mm) shall not exceed the limits set forth in Section 504.3 for the building having the smaller allowable height as measured from the grade plane. - 11.
-Where the total story count is six stories or more above grade plane, additional fire safeguards for the Type IVA, IVB, or IVC building are required during construction in accordance with International Fire Code Section 3312.1.
+The enclosure opening protectives above the horizontal assembly have a fire protection rating of not less than 1 hour. - 4.
+Interior exit stairways located within the Type IA or IVB building are permitted to be of combustible materials where the following requirements are met: - 4.1.
+The building above the Type IA or IVB building is of Type III, IV, or V construction. - 4.2.
+The stairway located in the Type IA or IVB building is enclosed by 3-hour fire-resistancerated construction with opening protectives in accordance with Section 716. - 5.
+The building or buildings above the horizontal assembly shall be permitted to have Group A, B, M, R or S occupancies.